therealalexolthoff/twin-template/set-up-and-deployment.md

 # A Simple Guide For Setting Up and Deploying The Digital Chatbot

-## Pre-Req for Everything Else

-Fork this repository into your own GitHub account.
-You'll need your own copy of it for deployment, and making a fork is the easiest way to do so.
+## Pre-Requisites

+1. A Google Cloud Platform Account.
+If you decide to host on another platform, this will not be useful to you.
+If you have an older Google Cloud Platform account, we recommend creating a new one to take advantage of the $300 usage credits, which will keep your costs at 0 for at least a few months.
+2. UV installed on your computer.
+If you don't have uv installed, follow the guide here: https://docs.astral.sh/uv/.

-## Local Set Up
+## Local Setup

 If you want to test the chatbot on your local computer, you'll need to install it locally.

-Start by running `git clone https://github.com/{YOUR-GITHUB-USERNAME}/twin-template`
+Start by running `git clone https://github.com/{YOUR-GITHUB-USERNAME}/twin-template`.

-To set up this project environment locally, we recommend using uv.

-Once you have uv installed:
+Once it's cloned, complete the following steps,

+1. Install the gcloud cli tool (follow the guides on this page) https://docs.cloud.google.com/sdk/docs/install-sdk#mac.
-1. Run `gcloud auth application-default login` once — this lets the project talk to Vertex AI from your own machine the same way it will from Cloud Run.
+2. Run `gcloud auth application-default login` once — this lets the project talk to Vertex AI from your own machine the same way it will from Cloud Run.
-2. Copy `.env.example` to `.env` and fill in your project ID.
+3. Copy `.env.example` to `.env` and fill in your project ID.
-3. Run `uv run ingest.py`.
+4. Run `uv run ingest.py`.
 This builds a local knowledge base from the `.txt` files in `rag_data/` — nothing gets uploaded anywhere yet, it just creates a `chroma_db/` folder on your machine.
-4. Run `uv run main.py`.
+5. Run `uv run main.py`.
 This installs dependencies, creates a virtual environment, and starts a local server so you can chat with your twin before deploying it.

 ## Deployment